 “Barak” praise to God involves the act of kneeling down with your head bowed to express not only thanksgiving, but also submission, reverence and humility.
 We bring ourselves low to lift Him high.

-“Barak” praise to God is a visual act of willing submission.
-One of the most important keys to the spiritual power of praise is found in overcoming the flesh!
-If you can submit to God and worship Him in your darkest hours, you’re inviting Him into your situation, to bless you in the same manner.
-One of the most profound aspects of “Barak” praise is found in Genesis 22:17 when the Lord said, “In blessing (“Barak”) I will bless (“Barak”) you.”
+Barak praise to God is a visual act of willing submission.
+One of the most important keys to the spiritual power of praise is found in overcoming the flesh, presenting your body to God as a living sacrifice!
+If you can submit to God and worship Him in your darkest hours, you’re inviting Him into your situation, to bless you as you bless Him.
+One of the most profound aspects of Barak praise is found in Genesis 22:17 when the Lord said, “In blessing (“Barak”) I will bless (“Barak”) you.”

 It works like this: When we barak God, He will barak us (bless us) in return.
 Psalm 134:3 says, “…May the Lord who made heaven and earth barak you from Zion.”
-We don’t worship God for a result nor use praise as a vehicle to acquire blessings- we kneel down and praise our faithful God for a reason, giving Him thanksgiving for what He has done, and the blessings flow from Spirit to spirit.
+God should never be “worshipped” to obtain a result nor praised as a method by which to acquire blessings.
+Those who love the Lord kneel down and praise a faithful God because of who He is, and because He first loved you, giving Him thanksgiving for what He has done, and the blessings flow from Spirit to spirit.

 Psalm 134 says, “Come, bless (“Barak“) the Lord, all you servants of the Lord, who by night stand in the house of the Lord.
 Lift up your hands in the sanctuary, and bless (“Barak“) the Lord.
 May the Lord who made heaven and earth bless (“Barak“) you from Zion.”

-Thought for today: The Blessing of Barak is in Bowing Down
+Thought for today: The Blessing of Barak Praise Comes When You Bow Down

 Learn More about Barak Praise to God & More Hebrew Words for Praise: